 So a guarantee is a useful thing to have, if you accept that it’s not going to cover everything.
 If the goods come with a guarantee, you might want to add them to your home insurance for additional cover or wait until the guarantee is due to run out and add them later to save a bit of cash.

-If you make a claim on a warranty, the underwriter of the insurance policy will assess what’s happened and if it’s covered and if agreed they’ll pay out to repair or replace the item.
+If you make a claim on a warranty, the underwriter of the insurance policy will assess what’s happened and, if it’s covered, they’ll pay out to repair or replace the item.
 Bear in mind that you’ll only get what you paid for, so if your warranty covers your iPhone 8 (other brand phones are available) then you won’t get a new iPhone 12 – you only get the cash to replace what is damaged or lost.

 Warranties can be a bit rubbish, but that doesn’t mean you’ve lost out.
 Just because the contract might be filled with vague terms and exclusions doesn’t mean it’s fair.
 And if it’s not fair, you can take things further.